reload/php-fpm/README.md

       BLACKFIRE_SERVER_TOKEN: <your server token>
 ```

-The correct id's and tokens can be found by viewing the [Blackfire
+The correct ID's and tokens can be found by viewing the [Blackfire
 setup documentation](https://blackfire.io/docs/php/configuration) when
 logged in.